terminatorul/NvStrapsReBar/README.md

 The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer), and the resulting image should be flashed onto the motherboard as if it were a new UEFI version for that board.
 See the original project [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI/) for the instructions to update motherboard UEFI.
 Replace "ReBarUEFI.ffs" with "NvStrapsReBar.ffs" where appropriate.

-After flashing the motherboard with the new UEFI image, you need to enable "Above 4G decoding" and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator, and input a non-zero value when prompted.
-For newer motherboards that support ReBAR already you should probably try value 65 first, then 64 if that doesn't work.
-For older boards without ReBAR support from the manufacturer input value 64 first.
-Depending on the motherboard UEFI, for some boards you may need to use lower values, to limit BAR size to 4 GB for example.

 <p>So you will still have to check the README page from the original project: <ul><li><a href="https://github.com/xCuri0/ReBarUEFI">https://github.com/xCuri0/ReBarUEFI</a></li></ul> for all the details and instructions on working with the UEFI image, and patching it if necessary (for older motherboards and chipsets). </p>

+## Enable ReBAR and choose BAR size
+After flashing the motherboard with the new UEFI image, you need to enable "Above 4G decoding" and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator.

+`NvStrapsReBar.exe` prompts you with a small text-based menu.
+You can configure 2 value for the BAR size with this tool:
+* GPU-side BAR size
+* PCI BAR size

+Both sizes must be right for Resizable BAR to work, but maybe some newer boards can already configure PCI BAR size as expected, so maybe there is a small chance you only need to set the GPU-side value for the BAR size.
+But you should try and experiment with both of them, as needed.

+Most people should choose the first menu option and press `E` to Enable auto-settings BAR size for Turing GPUs.
+Depending on your board, you may need to also input `P` at the menu prompt, to choose Target PCI BAR size, and select value 64 (for the option to configure PCI BAR for selected GPUs only).
+Befor quitting the menu, input `S` to save the changes you made to the EFI variable store, for the UEFI DXE driver to read them.

+If you choose a GPU BAR size of 8 GiB for example, and a Target PCI BAR size of 4 GiB, you will get a 4 GiB BAR.

+For older boards without ReBAR support from the manufacturer, you can select other values for Target PCI BAR size, to also configure other GPUs for example.
+Or to limit the BAR size to smaller values even if the GPU supports higher values.
+Depending on the motherboard UEFI, for some boards you may need to use lower values, to limit BAR size to 4 GB or 2GB for example.